By: Charles G. Monnett III, Esq.

 A closed head injury occurs when the head is subjected to rapid acceleration/deceleration such as when a car rapidly decelerates after striking an object or rapidly accelerates after being struck by another vehicle.
 Three different forces act to cause injury to the brain during rapid acceleration/deceleration.
 Those forces are: a) impact with the skull; b) cavitation; and c) rotational acceleration.
 Each of these forces causes a different type of injury.

-Two types of injury occur: primary damage and secondary damage.
+Injuries to the brain are divided into two types depending on the event that leads to the damage: primary damage and secondary damage.
 Primary damage is an injury to the brain cells directly attributable to the force of the trauma.
-Secondary damage is injury caused by factors such as the release of large quantities of neurotransmitters by injured and dying brain cells, increased pressure within the skull, and reduced flow of blood to the brain or following the injury.
-In sufficient quantities, neurotransmitters may become toxic to neurons and may lead to programmed cell death called "apoptosis."
+Secondary damage is injury caused by factors such as increased pressure within the skull or which reduce the flow of blood to the brain.
+Secondary damage may also be caused by the release of certain chemicals in the brain at the time of injury.

-Brain injuries are typically classified as mild, moderate or severe.
-These classifications can be misleading because they are based on an initial assessment of the life threatening nature of the injury and not the long term consequences of the injury on the individual.
-The Glasgow Coma Scale (GCS) was developed to quantify brain injury in acute trauma patients.
+Medical professionals generally classify head injuries as either mild, moderate or severe.
+These classifications may be misleading because they are based on an initial assessment of the potential for the injury to result in the death of the victim following the trauma and not the long term consequences of the injury to the individual.
+The Glascow Coma Scale (GCS) was developed to enable medical professionals to quantify brain injury in acute trauma patients.
 The scale is based on a separate assessment of eye, verbal and motor responsiveness.
-The GCS may provide some indication of long term prognosis, particularly in cases of severe brain injury, but in general it is poor at predicting long term outcome.
+The GCS generally provides a good indicator of long term prognosis, particularly in cases of severe brain injury.

-A "mild" head injury is defined as an injury resulting in unconsciousness of less than 30 minutes or an initial Glasgow Coma Scale of 13-15.
-It includes an injury that causes the injured person to become dazed or disoriented but not a complete loss of consciousness.
-It is now widely recognized that an individual may suffer brain injury resulting in long term cognitive deficits without loss of consciousness.
-A "moderate" head injury is one resulting in unconsciousness lasting from 30 minutes to 6 hours or an initial GCS of 9-12.
-If the initial GCS is less than 9 or the period of unconsciousness is greater than 6 hours the injury is classified as "severe."
+A “mild” head injury is defined as an injury resulting in unconsciousness of less than 30 minutes or an initial Glascow Coma Scale (GCS) of 13-15.
+It includes an injury that causes the injured person to become dazed or disoriented but not to totally lose consciousness.
+It is now recognized that an individual may suffer brain injury resulting in long term cognitive deficits without loss of consciousness.
+A “moderate” head injury is one resulting in unconsciousness lasting from 30 minutes to 6 hours or a GCS 9-12.
+If the initial GCS is less than 9 or the period of unconsciousness is greater than 6 hours the injury is classified as “severe.”

 A patient with mild traumatic brain injury is a person who has traumatically induced physiological disruption of brain function, as manifested by at least one of the following: